FPT Approximations for Fair Sum of Radii with Outliers and General Norm Objectives: An FPT -approximation for

 \section{An FPT $3$-approximation for \colkceno}

-In this section, we formalize the iterative ball-finding framework outlined in~\Cref{ss:techov} and present our algorithm for the colorful $k$-center with outliers problem.
-Recall that the colorful formulation enforces the selection of exactly one center from each color class, allowing us to focus on settling one optimal cluster per iteration.
+In this section, we formalize the iterative ball-finding framework outlined in~\Cref{ss:techov} and present our algorithm for the colorful SoR with outliers problem.
+Recall that the colorful formulation enforces the selection of exactly one center from each color class.